MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-linux.md

 1. Create a Linux VM in your Azure Stack Hub.
 For instructions, see [Quickstart: Create a Linux server VM by using the Azure Stack Hub portal](./azure-stack-quick-linux-portal.md).
 2. Connect to your VM.
-3. User your package manager to check that you have the following tools installed:
+3. Use your package manager to check that you have the following tools installed:
     - `jq` a JSON processor.
     - `curl` - a tool for transferrring files using a variety of network protocols.
     - `openssh` an ssh client.